Hhbecker/CoogleEngine/README.md

 # CoogleEngine
-Meet Coogle: my C implementation of a search engine backend.
+Meet Coogle: a search engine for text files written in C.

-### To do

-* read design doc and write an explanation of what this thing is supposed to do and how it's supposed to do it
-* once you understand the hashmap data structure thoroughly then go comment all the code and make edits

-* comment training, queryhandling, then back to destroy in driver
-* add bucket calculation feature (or don't and just hardcode buckets)
-* test it and include example output
-* polish readme

-### Assumptions, weaknesses, and possible additional features
-* make a list of stop words and check each word against the stop word list before you search the hashmap for it

 ## The Goal
-Say we have a large directory of text files and we need to find files of interest that contain certain words or phrases.
+Say we have a large directory of text files and we need to identify files that contain certain words or phrases.
 Looking through each file would be incredibly time consuming.
 How could we rank the files by their relevance to a certain search phrase?

 The solution is split into three phases:
 1. **Training Phase**
 2. **Search Phase**
 3. **Destroy Phase**

-To rank documents by their relevance to a search query we will first organize the data into an efficently searchable structure (Training Phase).
-Next, we will search organized data using a popular ranking algorithm (Search Phase).
+To rank documents by their relevance to a search query we will first organize the text data contained in all files into an efficently searchable structure (Training Phase).
+Next, we will search the organized text data using a popular ranking algorithm (Search Phase).
 Finally, to prevent memory leaks all allocated memory will be freed before the user exits the program (Destroy Phase).

 #### Training Phase
 1. Read in a directory containing text files from the user.